-Study highlights important role that patients play in determining outcomesFebruary 4th, 2013 in Health /
+Study highlights important role that patients play in determining outcomesFebruary 4, 2013 in Medicine & Health / Health

 When it comes to health care, patients with the motivation, knowledge, skills and confidence to manage their own health have better health outcomes and incur fewer health care costs.